 Abuses on the part of some HOAs led to a complete revamping of the rules governing these organization.
 The Texas Legislature passed rules in 2012 that limited the ability of HOAs to place restrictions on religious displays, flying flags and collecting rainwater in barrels.
 The legislation also made it more difficult for HOAs to foreclose on the homes of residents and required that payment plans be made available to homeowners behind on their HOA dues.

 If you are in a dispute with your HOA, it is critical to continue paying your dues to the organization while negotiating with them.
 Failure to pay could be construed as a further violation of HOA rules and could weaken your case if it goes to court.
 Your HOA may be willing to make an exception in your case.
 If not, consulting with a Katy real estate law firm may be your best option for a positive resolution.

 The Katy estate planning and real estate law professionals at The Law Office of Henry Jakob can help you reach a fair and equitable settlement with your HOA and can protect you against the worst abuses of these organizations.
 By working with our team of experienced attorneys, you can ensure that your legal rights are protected throughout the process.
 We work with you to make sure that your case is handled properly and that your complaints are addressed fairly.
-Call The Law Office of Henry Jakob today at 832.879.2244 to set up a free consultation with us.
+Call The Law Office of Henry Jakob today at 832.879.2244 to set up a consultation with us.
 We look forward to the opportunity to serve your legal needs.